SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/exports.md

 {{< /c8y-admon-important >}}

 {{< c8y-admon-info >}}
-To use the new export schedule feature and for the migration to work, the report-agent microservice needs to be subscribed.
+To use the new export schedule feature and for the migration to work, the report-agent microservice must be subscribed.
 New tenants will be subscribed to it automatically.
 Existing tenants should make sure that they are subscribed to it.
 {{< /c8y-admon-info >}}

 #### To export data